 - 60–65 pepperoni slices

 - To prevent the filling from making your pizza rolls soggy, brush the tops lightly with 1 teaspoon olive oil each.
 Using your fingers, push dents into the surface of the dough rectangles to prevent bubbling.
 See photo above for visual.
 Spread 1/3 cup pizza sauce on top of each dough rectangle.
-Sprinkle each lightly with ground basil and garlic powder.
+Sprinkle each lightly with Italian seasoning and garlic powder.

-- Sprinkle 1/2 cup shredded mozzarella evenly over sauce.
-Add up to 2 Tablespoons more shredded cheese per dough rectangle if you'd like.
-Top the cheese with pepperoni slices.
-About 30ish slices per dough rectangle.
-Carefully roll dough rectangles into long tight logs.
-Place logs onto 1 prepared baking sheet, seam side down, and place baking sheet in the refrigerator to chill for at least 25 minutes.
-Read above for why chilling is so important.
+- Sprinkle 1/2 cup shredded mozzarella evenly over sauce, then top with pepperoni slices.
+Carefully roll dough rectangles into tight logs.
+Place logs onto 1 prepared baking sheet, seam side down and place baking sheet in the refrigerator to chill, uncovered, for at least 20 minutes.
+Chilling prevents the rolls from falling apart as you slice.

-- Remove from the refrigerator and cut each log into 12 1-inch slices.
-Pour cornmeal into a plate or into a bowl.
+- Remove logs from the refrigerator and cut each into 12 1-inch slices.
+Pour cornmeal into a plate or bowl.
 Dip the bottom of each roll into cornmeal and place 12 on each baking sheet, cornmeal side down.
-Sprinkle the tops of the rolls with parmesan cheese.
+The cornmeal is optional, but gives the bottom of the rolls an extra delicious crisp.
+Sprinkle the tops of the rolls with extra cheese, if desired.

-- Bake each batch for 20 minutes or until the sides are lightly browned.
-Allow to cool for 5 minutes and serve with extra pizza sauce for dipping.
-Pizza rolls should be enjoyed immediately, though they may be covered tightly and stored for 1 day in the refrigerator.
+- Bake for 15-20 minutes or until the sides are lightly browned.
+Cool for 5 minutes, then serve with fresh basil on top (if desired) and extra pizza sauce for dipping.
+Pizza rolls should be enjoyed immediately, though they can be covered tightly and stored for a few days in the refrigerator.
+Reheat to your liking.

-- Make ahead tip: If you plan to make them ahead, make them through step 4 where you chill the logs in the refrigerator (be sure to cover them, though).
-Then the next day, bake as directed.
-Pepperoni rolls freeze well, up to 2 months.
-Bake frozen rolls at 350°F (177°C) for 25 minutes or until heated through.
-See the pizza crust recipe for how to freeze the pizza dough.
+- Make Ahead & Freezing Instructions: If you plan to make this snack ahead of time, prepare the rolls through step 3 where you chill the logs in the refrigerator.
+Cover the rolls tightly with plastic wrap and refrigerate for up to 1 day.
+The next day, proceed with the recipe.
+Baked pizza rolls freeze well, up to 3 months.
+Bake frozen rolls at 350°F (177°C) for 25-30 minutes or until heated through.
+See the pizza crust recipe for how to freeze and thaw the pizza dough.

-- You may use one (1) recipe whole wheat pizza dough instead.
+- Whole Wheat Version: If desired, use whole wheat pizza dough instead.